|MP 2.04.51||Genetic Testing for Tamoxifen Treatment|

 The prevalence of CYP2D6 PMs is approximately 7–10% in Caucasians of Northern European descent, 1.9–7.3% in African-Americans, and about 1% or less in most Asian populations studied.
 The PM phenotype in whites is largely accounted for by CYP2D6*3 and *4 nonfunctional variants and by the *5 non-functional variant in African-American and Asian populations.
 Some PMs may reflect the combination of a nonfunctional and a reduced function allele.
 Among reduced function variants, *17, *10, and *8 are the most important in African-Americans, Asians, and Caucasians, respectively.
 Few studies have investigated the frequency of CYP2D6 variant alleles or of PMs in the Hispanic population.
 (8)

-Several other enzymes are involved in the metabolism of tamoxifen to the active metabolite 4-OH tamoxifen.
+Other enzymes metabolize tamoxifen to the active metabolite, 4-OH tamoxifen.
 Polymorphisms in the genes for these enzymes could have an effect on overall tamoxifen efficacy.
 Research regarding the effect of variant alleles for these enzymes is in earlier stages of discovery.

 Endocrine Therapy Regimens

-Tamoxifen is the only adjuvant treatment approved for preventing breast cancer in women with ductal carcinoma in situ (approximately 20% of all new breast cancer) (9) and for preventing disease in pre- or perimenopausal women at high risk.
+Tamoxifen is the only adjuvant treatment approved for preventing breast cancer in women with DCIS (approximately 20% of all new breast cancers)(10) and for preventing disease in pre- or perimenopausal women at high risk.
 Thus, pharmacogenomic evaluation would not change treatment in these women.